-When using USB networking, the Network Interface Controller (NIC) is connected to the user's computer using USB.
+The easiest way to understand the architecture of USB networking drivers is to start by considering a USB to Ethernet adapter.
+In this case, the Ethernet Network Interface Controller (NIC) is connected to the user's computer using USB.
 If a USB-to-Ethernet bridge is being used, the USB bus, an Ethernet NIC, and a physical Ethernet segment will all be present.
-If the NIC has been integrated into the target device (for example, as in a cable modem), the software on the PC is the same, but the physical Ethernet segment is replaced by a software "virtual" Ethernet segment.
+If the NIC has been integrated into the target device (for example, as in a LTE modem or a cable modem), the software on the PC is the same, but the physical Ethernet segment is replaced by a software "virtual" Ethernet segment.

 Figure 1 compares the USB remote NICs to local NIC architectures.